 That's where this company comes in.

-They've built what insiders call "The Essential Cloud for AI."
+It’s built what insiders call "The Essential Cloud for AI."

-Their entire infrastructure is designed specifically for the massive GPU computing that artificial intelligence requires.
+Its entire infrastructure is designed specifically for the massive GPU computing that artificial intelligence requires.

 It’s completely optimized for AI.

-Nvidia – the king of AI right now… just announced an expansion of their agreement with this company to build 5 gigawatts of AI factories by 2030…
+Nvidia - the king of AI right now - just announced an expansion of its agreement with this company to build 5 gigawatts of AI factories by 2030…

-And… Nvidia just bought $2 billion dollars of stock of the company.
+And… Nvidia just bought $2 billion of stock of the company.

 That’s a massive endorsement, showing just how essential this company truly is.

-And that's exactly why OpenAI also chose them for Project Stargate.
+And that's exactly why OpenAI also chose it for Project Stargate.

-In fact, Sam Altman himself called them:
+In fact, Sam Altman himself called the company:

 "An important addition to OpenAI's infrastructure portfolio, complementing our commercial deals with Microsoft and Oracle, and our joint venture with SoftBank on Stargate."